1919 Cincinnati Reds

 Greasy Neale led the team with 28 stolen bases, but still scored only 57 times in 500 at-bats.

-All the starters had winning records, with all of them posting ERA's under 2.40 (Dolf Luque, who went 10-3, had an ERA of 2.63 but started only 9 times).
+All the starting pitchers had winning records, with all of them posting ERA's under 2.40 (Dolf Luque, who went 10-3, had an ERA of 2.63 but started only 9 times).
 The top starter was Dutch Ruether, who went 19-6 with an ERA of 1.82.
 34-year-old Slim Sallee led the team with 21 victories.

-Manager Pat Moran, who managed for nine years in the big leagues, won his only World Series title in 1919, although he also won a pennant in 1915 with the 1915 Phillies.
+Manager Pat Moran, who managed for nine years in the big leagues, won his only World Series title in 1919, although he also won a pennant in 1915 with the Philadelphia Phillies.
 Moran had a lifetime manager winning percentage of .561.
 As a player, he had a long career as a catcher, including several years as a backup catcher with the Chicago Cubs when they were at their peak.

 Further Reading